tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeRNAseq_02.md

 nvim-r or RStudio) and run the workflow as outlined below.

-After being connected to a The code of the `Rmd` script can then be sent from Vim on the login (head) node to an open R session running on the corresponding computer node.

-Note, if you use Tmux then the session should always run on one of the headnodes and never on the computer node.
+Note, Tmux session should always run on one of the headnodes and never on the computer nodes themsleves.
-This is important since Tmux sessions are persisten and don't close automatically when a computer job finishes.
+This is important since Tmux sessions are persistent meaning they don't close automatically when a computer job finishes.
+Thus, they are not controlled by the queueing system.

-To check whether your R session is running on a computer node of the cluster and not on a head node, one can execute the following commands from R.
+To check the environment of R session, one can execute the following commands from R. The first line returns the node name of the R session.

 ```r